ibm-cloud-docs/vpc/file_storage_vpc_about.md

 {{site.data.keyword.cloud}} File Storage for {{site.data.keyword.vpc_full}} (VPC) is a zonal file storage offering that provides NFS-based file storage services.
 You create file shares in an availability zone within a region.
 You can share them with multiple virtual server instances within the same zone across multiple VPCs.
 {: shortdesc}

-File Storage for VPC is available for customers with special approval to preview this service in the Washington, Dallas, Frankfurt, London, Sydney, and Tokyo regions.
+File Storage for VPC is available for customers with special approval to preview this service in the Washington, Dallas, Frankfurt, London, Sydney, Sao Paulo, and Tokyo regions.
 Contact your IBM Sales representative if you are interested in getting access.
 {: preview}

 ## Overview
 {: #file-storage-overview}

 File Storage for VPC provides file shares within the bounds of a VPC.
 You create a file share in a single availability zone.
 You then a create mount target to mount the file share.
+You can also set up replication between the source file share and a replica file share, and failover to the replica file share in case of outage at the primary site.
+For more information, see [About file share replication](/docs/vpc?topic=vpc-file-storage-replication).

 You pay for only the capacity you need.
 File share capacity ranges from 10 GB up to 32,000 GB for all available profiles.
+You can [increase capacity](/docs/vpc?topic=vpc-file-storage-expand-capacity) of an existing file share and [adjust IOPS](/docs/vpc?topic=vpc-adjusting-share-iops) up or down to meet your performance needs.
+Billing is adjusted accordingly.

 File share data is encrypted by default with IBM-managed encryption for data-at-rest.
 For added security, you can also use your own root keys to protect your file shares.
 For more information, see [File share encryption](#FS-encryption).

+You can also add user tags to your file shares when creating a new share or updating an existing share.
+Add user tags when creating new file files or to existing file shares with the UI, CLI, or API.
+For more information, see [User tags for file shares](#fs-about-user-tags).

 File Storage for VPC is integrated with the Security and Compliance Center to help you manage security and compliance for your organization.
 For more information, see [Managing security and compliance](/docs/vpc?topic=vpc-file-storage-managing#fs-vpc-manage-security).